lhengstmengel/PyTevreden/README.md

-# PyTevreden
+# Tevreden SDK

-Python3 library for api.tevreden.nl
+Python3 library which provides a client interface for the [Tevreden API](https://api.tevreden.nl).